barriosjorge/gmt_docs/src/architecture-modules.rst

 figure, each subsystem is then made up of components organized into packages according to their affinity or relationships.
 The SWC reference architecture16 defines a guide for organizing subsystem components into a set of canonical packages.
-Examples of packages and their components are shown in Table 10-3.
+Examples of packages and their components are shown in Tables on :ref:`control-packages` and :ref:`core-components`.
 Which packages exist in which subsystem depends on the specific functionality (e.g., some subsystems do not require special calibration components, or do not interface with hardware devices).
-Table 10-3 describes this pattern, split in two categories:
+The tables below describe this pattern, split in two categories:

   * :ref:`Control Packages <control-packages>` – These packages are included in subsystems that involve the control of optomechanical hardware Devices.